eigenfoo/old-eigenfoo.github.io/_posts/2020-05-23-transformers-in-nlp.md

       * Note that the unidirectional/bidirectional distinction is related to whether or not the model is autoregressive: autoregressive models learn unidirectional embeddings.

+1. Transformer-based models have had an interesting history with scaling.
+   - This trend probably started when GPT-2 was published: "it sounds very dumb and too easy, but magical things happen if you make your Transformer model bigger".
+   - An open question is, how do Transformer models scale (along any dimension of interest)?
+For example, how much does dataset size or the number of layers or the number of training iterations matter in the ultimate performance of a Transformer model?
+At what point does making your Transformer model "bigger" (along any dimension of interest) provide diminishing returns?
+   - There is some [solid
+     work](https://github.com/huggingface/awesome-papers#march-24-2020) being done to
+     answer this question, and there seems to be good evidence for some fairly surprising conclusions!

 ---